-- To inform you of news, events, activities and services running within the Mission Area
+To inform you of news, events, activities and services running within the Church;

-We keep data in accordance with the guidance set out in the guide “Keep or Bin: Care of Your Parish Records” which is available from the Church in Wales website [see footnote for link].
+We keep data in accordance with the guidance set out in the guide “Keep or Bin: Care of Your Parish Records” which is available from the Church in Wales website (Link can be found in footer of website).
 For information on our website, please see section 9, Websites below.

 Specifically, we retain electoral roll data while it is still current; gift aid declarations and associated paperwork for up to 6 years after the calendar year to which they relate; and parish registers (baptisms, marriages, funerals) permanently.

 Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data:

 The right to request a copy of your personal data which St Mary’s church Ruabon holds about you;

 The right to request that St Mary’s church Ruabon corrects any personal data if it is found to be inaccurate or out of date;

 The right to request your personal data is erased where it is no longer necessary for St Mary’s church Ruabon to retain such data;